 Now imagine if it was all underwater.
 Electronics would short out, mold would grow, and you’d be miserable.
 This isn’t just a hypothetical scenario.
 If you have a sump pump it WILL fail at some point during your lifetime.

-With winter coming to an end and flood season about to start, you need to start thinking about ensuring your basements stays dry.
-Read on to learn about the three most common causes of failed sump pumps, while learning about the technological advancements that keep you dry.
+Read on to learn about the three most common causes of failed sump pumps, while learning about the technological advancements that keep your basement dry.

 3 Failed Sump Pump Causes